SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 # Appendices

 ## Appendix 2.1 Requirements

 ### Requirements

 Can be found as requirements.png

 ## Appendix 2.2 Use Cases

 ### Use Case Diagram

 Can be found as UseCaseDiagram.svg

 ### Complete Learning Step Use Case Description

 Can be found as CompleteLearningStepUseCaseDescription.png

 ## Appendix 2.3 Diagrams

 ### 2.3.1 Activity Diagrams

 Can be found in the Activity Diagrams folder

 ### 2.3.2 System Sequence Diagrams

 Can be found in the System Sequence Diagrams folder

 ### Domain Model

 Can be found as DomainModel.png

 ### Enhanced Entity Relationship Diagram

 Can be found as EER.png

 ### Global Relational Diagram

 Can be found as GR.png

 ### Application Layer Sequence Diagram

 Can be found as Application-LayerSD.png

 ## Appendix 2.4 Tests

 ### Test Cases

 Can be found as Tests.xlsx

 ## Appendix 3.1 Source Code

 ### AuthController.cs

 Can be found as System/LogicServer/RESTAPI/Controllers/AuthController.cs

 ### SecureAuthService.cs

 Can be found as System/LogicServer/RESTAPI/Services/SecureAuthService.cs

 ### gRPCUserRepository.cs

 Can be found as System/LogicServer/gRPCRepo/gRPCUserRepository.cs

 ### data_protocol.proto

 Can be found as System/DataServer/DataServer/src/main/proto/data_protocol.proto

 ### UserServiceImpl.java

 Can be found as System/DataServer/DataServer/src/main/java/via/sep3/dataserver/service/UserServiceImpl.java

 ### HttpCourseService.cs

 Can be found as System/ClientApp/BlazorApp/Services/HttpCourseService.cs

 ### CoursesController.cs

 Can be found as System/LogicServer/RESTAPI/Controllers/CoursesController.cs

 ### gRPCCourseRepository.cs

 Can be found as System/LogicServer/gRPCRepo/gRPCCourseRepository.cs

 ### CourseServiceImpl.java

-Can be found as System/DataServer/DataServer/src/main/java/via/sep3/dataserver/service/CourseServiceImpl.java
+Can be found as System/DataServer/DataServer/src/main/java/via/sep3/dataserver/service/CourseServiceImpl. java

 ## Appendix 4.1 Relation Schema

 ### Relational Schema

 Can be found as RelationalSchema.png

 ## Appendix 7.1 Threat Model

 ### Threat model

 Can be found as ThreatModel.pdf

 ## Appendix 7.2 Security Policy

 ### Security Policy

 Can be found as SecurityPolicy.pdf

 ## Appendix 9.1 Wireframes

 ### All Courses Page Wireframe

 Can be found as Wireframes-2.png

 ## Appendix 10.1: Stakeholder Interviews

 ### Interview David

 Can be found as Interview_261125_1.pdf

 ### Interview Andrej

 Can be found as Interview_121025.pdf

 ## Appendix 11.1 Architecture

 ### Architectural Overview

 Can be found as ArchitecturalOverview.png

 ## Appendix 13.1 Deployment Diagram

 ### Deployment Diagram

 Can be found as DeploymentDiagram.svg